Introduction To

 • Simone Ross, Sarah Larkins, Iris Lindemann, Björg Pálsdóttir, Robyn Preston, Kristien Michielsen, Torres Woolley, and André-Jacques Neusy

 • Further acknowledgements: The Framework and this resource was funded by the generous support of the Atlantic Charitable Trust.
 THEnet would also like to thank the Arcadia Foundation for their generous support.
 We are indebted to Charles Boelen and Robert Woollard who developed the Conceptualisation– Production–Usability Model that THEnet used as a basis for the development of the Framework.
+(Klonopin)

 Measured Through